Gayndah Court House

-Gayndah Court House is a heritage-listed courthouse at 20 Capper Street, Gayndah, North Burnett Region, Queensland, Australia.
-It was designed by Queensland Department of Public Works and built in 1928.
+Gayndah Court House is a courthouse at 20 Capper Street, Gayndah, North Burnett Region, Queensland, Australia designed by the Queensland Department of Public Works, built in 1928.
 It was added to the Queensland Heritage Register on 13 January 1995.

 History

 Local

 Located in the business centre of Gayndah, the Court House was erected in 1928, and replaced an earlier brick court house building located approximately half a mile from the present court house.
 The court house was designed in the office of the Department of Public Works; Andrew Baxter Leven was Government Architect at the time.

 Gazetted in 1849, the town of Gayndah initially developed as the centre for a number of large sheep stations taken up in the Burnett region during the 1840s.
 Gayndah's early growth as a pastoral "capital" is largely attributed to the determination of the squatters, and for a short time, the town reputedly rivalled Brisbane as the capital for Queensland.
 Gayndah also developed as the administrative centre for the area, as a school (Gayndah State School) was established in 1861, and post office and court house were erected.
 A branch of the Commercial Banking Company of Sydney was opened in 1864, and a local government authority (Borough of Gayndah) was established in 1867.
 By the late nineteenth century, cattle had replaced sheep as the dominant pastoral activity.
 Citrus orchards also flourished, and together with cattle and dairy farming, provided the basis for the development of Gayndah from the turn of the century.